 In the end, the decision is yours and is all about what you want out of your Vegas Vacation.
 I will say that no matter which Caesars Palace tower you choose, you won’t be disappointed!

 If you want more information, take a look at our entire category of Caesars Palace articles.
-Here you’ll find everything you need to know about Caesars Palace in Las Vegas.
+Here you’ll find everything you need to know about visiting or staying at Caesars Palace in Vegas.